 Consider a child interacting with a voice assistant like Alexa.
-That child is already deprived of the ability to watch their conversational partner (the device) exhibit physical signs of “politeness”, and it’s unlikely mirror neurons will fire just by listening to the device speak.
+That child is already deprived of the ability to watch their conversational partner (the device) exhibit physical signs of “politeness,” and it’s unlikely mirror neurons will fire just by listening to the device speak.

 However, watching a parent interact politely with Alexa would be far more likely to trigger those mirror neurons which ease social cognition and learning.
 Perhaps it isn’t so much that the device needs to require the child to speak politely.
-Setting a politeness mode universally on a device would force parents to model this social contract for their children, providing a new sort of in-home finishing school.
+Setting a universal politeness mode on a device would force parents to model this social contract for their children, providing a new sort of in-home finishing school.

-But this requires extra effort of parents — and I doubt this is actually what most parents requesting this feature have in mind.
+But this requires extra effort for parents — and I doubt this is actually what most parents requesting this feature have in mind.
 Requiring “please” at every turn would likely rapidly lead to frustration, possibly backfiring.

 In fact, if the required politeness is treated by adults as frustrating over time, we might accidentally teach kids that politeness is frustrating; a social tax.
-In order to develop a humane system that will work for both parents and children, then, we need to also better understand what the social contract of “politeness” really entails in the context of these voice assistants.
+In order to develop a humane system that will work for both parents and children, then, we need to better understand what the social contract of “politeness” really entails in the context of these voice assistants.

-In order to develop a humane system that will work for both parents and children, then, we need to also better understand what the social contract of “politeness” really entails in the context of these voice assistants.
+In order to develop a humane system that will work for both parents and children, then, we need to better understand what the social contract of “politeness” really entails in the context of these voice assistants.

 The Magic Word

-The manifestations of “politeness” vary wildly from country to country, so a “politeness mode” is already a slippery concept at best.
+Manifestations of “politeness” vary wildly from country to country, so a “politeness mode” is already a slippery concept at best.
 Furthermore, politeness will be very costly to localize since it may require a completely different system design from region to region.
 We must never assume that politeness in one country applies to another region’s norms.

 In the United States, many children are taught that “please” is the magic word, a word that unlocks action on behalf of “polite” adults.
 Does this mean that a “politeness mode” should require “please” at every turn?

-Ironically, most voice assistants are intentionally NOT marketed nor optimized to encourage childrens’ use, largely because of the (needful) legislation discouraging data collection from children.
+Ironically, most voice assistants are intentionally not marketed nor optimized to encourage children’s use, largely because of the (needful) legislation discouraging data collection from children.
 But let’s disregard that fact, for the sake of argument.
 How could we enforce the use of “please”?